Zoomed in shot of tools (forceps and pointed pen-like object) on top of a computer chip.

 Shriram Ramanathan

-Professor and Rodkin-Weintraub Chair in Engineering
+Professor and Rodkin-Weintraub Chair in Engineering, Department of Electrical and Computer Engineering, Rutgers University

 Gina Adam.